antoniocigna/BilingBuilder/README.md

 As it is delivered all messages and written are in Italian and English languages, but you can add any languages
 as it's explained in **DEV/toBuildUpdate_messages** folder.

 The language used is the local one if available otherwise English is used.
-But the user can change it pressing a button.
+But the user can change it by pressing a button.

 ## DEV folder
 here is something useful to anybody wants to update this application.